Construction

 This course requires 32 hours per week

-Prepare building sites under supervision, identify sub-contractor roles and participate in planning and on-site activities.
+Prepare building sites under supervision and identify subcontractors' roles in construction projects.

 In-person study